bitestring/host-config/homeserver/systemd-containers/README.md

 ## Change ownership of files after migration

-If user ID mapping is changed due to OS reinstallation, then compute the new UID and change ownership using `chown` as follows
+If user ID mapping is changed due to OS reinstallation, then compute the new host UID for the files created by the container and change ownership using `chown` as follows

 ```
 sudo chown --recursive --from=CURRENT_OWNER:CURRENT_GROUP NEW_OWNER:NEW_GROUP  *